Lasko 5586 Tower Heater Review: Oscillation, Timer and Safety

 Product Comparisons

-What sets this heater apart is its balance of design, functionality, and safety.
-It might not have the precision of the Vornado or the portability of the Honeywell, but it offers a well-rounded solution for medium to large rooms.
+What sets this heater apart is its balance of design, functionality and safety.
+It does not match the precision of the most accurate thermostats or the portability of the smallest units, but it is a well-rounded solution for medium to large rooms.

 Value for Money

-In terms of cost-effectiveness, this heater delivers excellent performance for its price.
-While not the cheapest on the market, the combination of features like oscillation, remote control, and safety mechanisms make it worth the investment.
-If you’re looking for a reliable, stylish heater that doesn’t break the bank, this one is a strong contender.
+In terms of cost-effectiveness, this heater delivers strong performance for its price.
+It is not the cheapest tower in the electric space heater category, but the combination of oscillation, remote control and safety mechanisms makes the difference worth paying.
+For a buyer who wants a reliable, good-looking heater without a premium price, this one is a strong contender.

 Additional information